Drone Operator Services

 LBA Luftfahrtbundesamt + DFS Airspace Clearance, EASA Open + Specific Category & Bavarian Alps to Baltic Aerial Range

 Here is the short of it.
-They fly DJI Inspire 3 (DJI X9-8K Air native ProRes RAW) + DJI Mavic 3 Cine + Freefly Alta X heavy-lift + Skydio 2+ enterprise drones for cinematic aerial work, plus Skydio Dock + Brinc inspection-class UAVs for technical surveys.
+They fly DJI Inspire 3 (DJI X9-8K Air native ProRes RAW) + DJI Mavic 3 Cine + Freefly Alta X heavy-lift + Skydio 2+ enterprise drones for cinematic aerial work, plus Skydio Dock + Brinc inspection-class UAVs for tech surveys.
 Aerial heritage spans Bavarian Alps + Zugspitze 2,962m, Black Forest, Middle Rhine Valley UNESCO 2002 (Lorelei + castles), Neuschwanstein Castle Bavaria, North Sea + Baltic coast (Sylt + Rügen Kreidefelsen white cliffs), and the Wadden Sea UNESCO 2009 (largest unbroken tidal flats worldwide).

 Here is the breakdown.
-Our drone operators set up Landesdenkmalamt UNESCO + heritage-protection clearance for Museum Island Berlin 1999 + Sanssouci Potsdam 1990 + Bauhaus Weimar/Dessau 1996 + Speicherstadt Hamburg 2015 + Cologne Cathedral 1996, Brandenburg Gate + Reichstag + Olympiastadion no-fly zone exemptions (mandatory liaison with Berlin Police + Bundespolizei), Munich Marienplatz + Frauenkirche restricted-airspace approval, Flughafenkoordinator (airport coordinator) clearance for shoots near FRA + MUC + BER + DUS + HAM + CGN + STR, and Bundesnetzagentur RF clearance for video downlinks + C2 (command-and-control) channels.
+Our drone operators set up Landesdenkmalamt UNESCO + heritage-protection clearance for Museum Island Berlin 1999 + Sanssouci Potsdam 1990 + Bauhaus Weimar/Dessau 1996 + Speicherstadt Hamburg 2015 + Cologne Cathedral 1996, Brandenburg Gate + Reichstag + Olympiastadion no-fly zone exemptions (required liaison with Berlin Police + Bundespolizei), Munich Marienplatz + Frauenkirche off-limits-airspace approval, Flughafenkoordinator (airport coordinator) clearance for shoots near FRA + MUC + BER + DUS + HAM + CGN + STR, and Bundesnetzagentur RF clearance for video downlinks + C2 (command-and-control) channels.

 Here is what that looks like on the ground.
-They handle KSK Künstlersozialkasse freelance contracts, ver.di + BVK rates, BG ETEM + VBG + DGUV workers' comp + drone-third-party liability insurance (mandatory €1M+ coverage under LuftVG §43), Sozialversicherung ~40% deductions, 19% MwSt VAT, DSGVO/GDPR for aerial footage data-protection, FSK age rating, and reciprocal IATSE Local 600 (US Cinematographers Guild — including drone) plan.
+They handle KSK Künstlersozialkasse freelance contracts, ver.di + BVK rates, BG ETEM + VBG + DGUV workers' comp + drone-third-party liability insurance (required €1M+ coverage under LuftVG §43), Sozialversicherung ~40% deductions, 19% MwSt VAT, DSGVO/GDPR for aerial footage data-protection, FSK age rating, and reciprocal IATSE Local 600 (US Cinematographers Guild — including drone) plan.

-Heritage shoots include Wonka 2023, Argylle 2024, Babylon Berlin 2017+, All Quiet on the Western Front 2022, and The Queen's Gambit 2020.
+Heritage shoots have Wonka 2023, Argylle 2024, Babylon Berlin 2017+, All Quiet on the Western Front 2022, and The Queen's Gambit 2020.

 ACT 03